Why is my child angry and disrespectful?

 Anger that stems from a strained relationship between you and your child may need more work.

 Offer to talk more with them and learn to listen to their needs rather than rejecting them outright.
 Work on repairing and building a healthy parent-child relationship.
 Help your kid develop a secure attachment by being a responsive parent.
-Securely attached kids are better at regulating negative emotions8 and generally have better outcomes.
+Securely attached kids are better at regulating negative emotions8 and generally have better outcomes in life.

 7. Teach emotional regulation skills

-Part of the help you can offer your child is how to regulate their emotions.
+Offer to help your child by teaching them how to regulate their emotions.

 Experiencing anger hurts, but when a person is experiencing intense emotions, letting go is difficult.
 Teach your child how to cope before it happens again.